 - Water enough to cover the cauliflower

 - 1/4 cup heavy cream

-- 1 teaspoon chopped parsley for garnish totally optional
+- 1 teaspoon chopped parsley for garnish, optional

-- Place cauliflower, whole peeled garlic cloves and broth in crock
+- Place cauliflower florets and whole peeled garlic cloves in slow cooker

-- Add cream and a little salt and pepper
+- Add heavy cream, parmesan cheese, and a little bit of salt and pepper

-- Use a submersion blender to whip until smooth
+- Use a hand mixer to blend cauliflower until smooth and creamy

 - If desired, top with extra butter and garnish with fresh chopped parsley